 Conversations with an Artist: Laura Roebuck

 The paintings of Laura Roebuck highlight the interplay of color, shape, and texture with intuition and movement.
 She both brings her background in psychology into the abstract concepts of her work and reimagines everyday worn-in objects into mixed media art.
-We fell in love with her ranunculi series and had to acquire one for our own house and are thrilled to have one from that collection in the shop for sale, too.
+We fell in love with her Fertile Soil series and had to acquire one for our own house and are thrilled to have her collections in the shop for you to love.

 Describe the moment you realized art fed your soul.